-If you, like me, are not a part of the Catholic stream of Christianity, the imagery found in artwork surrounding the nativity might seem strange, or go unnoticed altogether.
+If you, like me, are not a part of the Catholic stream of Christianity, the imagery found in nativity artwork can go unnoticed.
 I am going to try, rather clumsily, to explain an image of the Virgin Mary which might at first exposure seem odd, but I find beautiful.
 Mary is portrayed as the altar, and Christ the Eucharist.
 This imagery requires some unpacking.

 At the risk of being very basic, I’m going to explain a bit about the Christian practice of communion so that the ideas, imagery, and language is not confusing to those outside of the Christian world.